Open fire

 The wildfire warning replaced separate grassland fire and forest fire warnings from the beginning of 2024.

-Never light an open fire when a wildfire warning has been issued!
+Never light an open fire when a wildfire warning has been issued

-- when a wildfire warning is in force, lighting open fires is ALWAYS prohibited
+- When a wildfire warning is in force, lighting open fires is always prohibited.

-- The Finnish Meteorological Institute issues a fwildfire warning to an area with an obvious risk of a wildfire because of dry ground and the weather conditions
+- The Finnish Meteorological Institute issues a fwildfire warning to an area with an obvious risk of a wildfire because of dry ground and the weather conditions.

 - The Finnish Meteorological Institute ensures that wildfire warnings are communicated as extensively as is appropriate.